Antonio Gramsci: Early life

-In 1898, Francesco was convicted of embezzlement and imprisoned, reducing his family to destitution.
-The young Antonio had to abandon schooling and work at various casual jobs until his father's release in 1904.
-As a boy, Gramsci suffered from health problems, particularly a malformation of the spine that stunted his growth (his adult height was less than 5 feet) and left him seriously hunchbacked.
-For decades, it was reported that his condition had been due to a childhood accident – specifically, having been dropped by a nanny – but more recently it has been suggested that it was due to Pott disease, a form of tuberculosis that can cause deformity of the spine.
+In 1898, Gramsci's father was convicted of embezzlement and imprisoned, reducing his family to destitution.
+The young Gramsci had to abandon schooling and work at various casual jobs until his father's release in 1904.
+As a boy, Gramsci suffered from health problems, particularly a malformation of the spine that stunted his growth, as his adult height was less than 5 feet, and left him seriously hunchbacked.
+For decades, it was reported that his condition had been due to a childhood accident—specifically, having been dropped by a nanny—but more recently it has been suggested that it was due to Pott disease, a form of tuberculosis that can cause deformity of the spine.
 Gramsci was also plagued by various internal disorders throughout his life.

 Gramsci started secondary school in Santu Lussurgiu and completed it in Cagliari, where he lodged with his elder brother Gennaro, a former soldier whose time on the mainland had made him a militant socialist.
-However, Gramsci's sympathies then did not lie with socialism, but rather with the grievances of impoverished Sardinian peasants and miners, whose mistreatment by the mainlanders would later deeply contribute to his intellectual growth.
-They perceived their neglect as a result of privileges enjoyed by the rapidly industrialising North, and they tended to turn to a growing Sardinian nationalism, brutally repressed by troops from the Italian mainland, as a response.
+At the time, Gramsci's sympathies did not yet lie with socialism but rather with Sardinian autonomism, as well as the grievances of impoverished Sardinian peasants and miners, whose mistreatment by the mainlanders would later deeply contribute to his intellectual growth.
+They perceived their neglect as a result of privileges enjoyed by the rapidly industrialising Northern Italy, and they tended to turn to a growing Sardinian nationalism, brutally repressed by troops from the Italian mainland, as a response.

 Turin

-In 1911 Gramsci won a scholarship to study at the University of Turin, sitting the exam at the same time as Palmiro Togliatti.
-At Turin he read literature and took a keen interest in linguistics, which he studied under Matteo Bartoli.
-Gramsci was in Turin as it was going through industrialization, with the Fiat and Lancia factories recruiting workers from poorer regions.
+In 1911, Gramsci won a scholarship to study at the University of Turin, sitting the exam at the same time as Palmiro Togliatti.
+At Turin, he read literature and took a keen interest in linguistics, which he studied under Matteo Bartoli.
+Gramsci was in Turin while it was going through industrialization, with the Fiat and Lancia factories recruiting workers from poorer regions.
 Trade unions became established, and the first industrial social conflicts started to emerge.
 Gramsci frequented socialist circles as well as associating with Sardinian emigrants on the Italian mainland.
 Both his earlier experiences in Sardinia and his environment on the mainland shaped his worldview.
-Gramsci joined the Italian Socialist Party in late 1913, where he would later occupy a key position and observe from Turin the Russian Revolution.
+Gramsci joined the Italian Socialist Party (PSI) in late 1913, where he would later occupy a key position and observe from Turin the Russian Revolution.

 Although showing a talent for his studies, Gramsci had financial problems and poor health.
 Together with his growing political commitment, these led to him abandoning his education in early 1915, at age 24.
 By this time he had acquired an extensive knowledge of history and philosophy.
 At university, he had come into contact with the thought of Antonio Labriola, Rodolfo Mondolfo, Giovanni Gentile, and most importantly, Benedetto Croce, possibly the most widely respected Italian intellectual of his day.
 Labriola especially propounded a brand of Hegelian Marxism that he labelled "philosophy of praxis".
 Although Gramsci later used this phrase to escape the prison censors, his relationship with this current of thought was ambiguous throughout his life.